bigpe/EnvironmentRunner/README.md

 ## Environment Runner

-#### Run what your want if ENV and same SCRIPT exist, easy to scale, simplify bootstrap pipelines
+Run what your want if env variable and same name script exist, easy to scale, simplify bootstrap pipelines

+Tired of writing scripts to start servers? 🫠

+Do you want to be able to easily manage the process so that you can disable some scripts from the general script at any time? 🥰

+#### Two easy steps:

+- Create .sh script and drop at runner folder
+- Export ENV by template RUNNER_NAME_OF_SCRIPT_UPPERCASE=1

+Demo
+-

 ![Demo gif](https://raw.githubusercontent.com/bigpe/EnvironmentRunner/master/demo.gif)

-You want to execute do_something.sh, e.g. before server started
+Simple example (if it's still not clear)
+-

 ```shell
 export RUNNER_DO_SOMETHING=1